rwieruch/blog_robinwieruch_content/blog/react-add-item-to-list/index.md

 };
 ```

 Now we have a stateful list and we are able to alter it.
-Let's add an input field and a button, each with a [handler function](/react-event-handler), which deal updating the input field's state and eventually adding an item to the list:
+Let's add an input field and a button, each with a [handler function](/react-event-handler), which deal with updating the input field's state and eventually adding an item to the list:

 ```javascript{4-6,8-10,13-19,26}
 const App = () => {